 A compost heap used for aerobic composting is a complete ecosystem on its own, a sort of world in miniature.
 Worms eat the decaying vegetation and excrete organic compounds that help enrich the mixture, while their never-ending burrowing creates tunnels and passageways which helps to aerate the compost.
 Millipedes, slugs, snails, and woodlice all help to shred the plant materials, creating more surface area for bacteria and fungi to grow.
 It’s a never ending circle.

-All these micro-organisms and bugs that turn your rotting plant material into good quality compost for the garden, eat the same sort of things that you do.
-They need energy, most conveniently supplied by carbon rich carbohydrates as in plant cellulose.
-They also need nitrogen and phosphorus, to make proteins and other vital molecules as well as just enough water to stop the compost heap from drying out.
+All these micro-organisms and bugs that turn your rotting plant material into good quality compost for the garden, eat the same sort of things that we do.
+They microbes need energy, conveniently supplied by carbon rich carbohydrates in plant cellulose.
+They need nitrogen and phosphorus, to make proteins and other vital molecules as well as just enough water to stop the compost heap from drying out.